Measurement-based cooling of many-body quantum systems: Abstract

 \section{Abstract}

-We introduce a new technique for cooling many-body quantum systems of unknown Hamiltonians to their ground states with a high fidelity.
-The technique works by switching on a strong field and applying a sequence of projective measurements and RF pulses to polarize the system along the direction of the external field before we adiabatically switch the field off.
-The evolution of the system towards its ground state is governed by the quantum adiabatic theorem.
-The proposed technique is particularly relevant to the field of NMR state preparation.
-We present numerical simulation results for the technique applied to quantum spin chains with long and short range interactions.
+We introduce a novel technique for efficiently cooling many-body quantum systems with unknown Hamiltonians down to their ground states with a high fidelity.
+The technique involves initially applying a strong external field followed by a sequence of single-degree-of-freedom (single-qubit) measurements and radiofrequency (RF) pulses to polarize the system along the field direction.
+Subsequently, the field is adiabatically switched off, allowing the system to evolve towards its ground state as governed by the quantum adiabatic theorem.
+We present numerical simulation results demonstrating the effectiveness of the technique applied to quantum spin chains with long-range and short-range interactions as prototypes for many-body quantum systems.

 \keywords{}